junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 const element = ["a", { href: "https://..." }, [text]];
 ```

-With this humble structure, we can declaratively model any document tree we desire:
+Using these humble building blocks, we can declaratively model any document tree we desire:

 ```js
 const page = [